 - Wallpaper: Try a small pattern on one accent wall or in the bathroom.

-- Counter wraps: Marble- or butcher-block-look vinyl = instant upgrade.
+- Counter wraps: Marble- or butcher-block-look vinyl is an instant refresh.

 6. Style a Bed You’ll Actually Look Forward to